A Bridge is Only as Strong as its Support System

 How Dental Implants are Placed

 The parts of your teeth that dental bridges replace are called crowns, and only sit above your gum line.
-A dental implant is a prosthetic device that’s surgically inserted underneath your gums and into your jawbone, like tooth’s root.
+A dental implant is a prosthetic device that’s surgically inserted underneath your gums and into your jawbone, like a tooth’s root.
 Each implant is made with biocompatible titanium, and as your jawbone heals, it fuses to the implant’s surface in a process called osseointegration.
 Once your jawbone has healed, your implant(s) will be a permanent part of your anatomy, and can offer unmatched support for your new dental bridge.

 The Long-Term Integrity of Implant Bridges